 ARC Student Employment

 Each semester, the ARC typically employs around 100 Lycoming students.
-We have four categories of employment, and some students serve in several capacities, depending on their strengths and areas of study.
+We have 4 categories of employment, and some students serve in several capacities, depending on their strengths and areas of study.

 Writing Center Tutors

 The ARC hires peer writing tutors according to faculty recommendations.
 If you're interested in working for the Writing Center, express your interest to Shanna Wheeler AND contact a current or former professor who can attest to both your strengths as a writer and your potential as a tutor.
 Ask your professor to contact Mrs. Wheeler with his/her brief, informal recommendation.
 Recommendations do not guarantee a position; Mrs. Wheeler will contact you if there is an opening, which may or may not be the case.

 Tutors-in-training undergo 10 paid hours of training with Shanna Wheeler.
 This process includes group training sessions and take-home reading, writing, and observation assignments.
 Depending on hiring needs and timing, training may be in-service (as you begin working) or pre-service (before you begin working).